ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

  TWO, BY FILING AN APPLICATION THEREFOR  IN  A  MANNER  SIMILAR  TO  THAT PROVIDED IN THIS CHAPTER.
-  (I)  UPON  COMPLETION OF TWENTY YEARS OF SUCH SERVICE AND UPON RETIRE- MENT, EACH SUCH MEMBER SHALL RECEIVE A PENSION SUFFICIENT TO PROVIDE HIM OR HER WITH A RETIREMENT ALLOWANCE EQUAL TO ONE-FORTIETH OF HIS  OR  HER FINAL  AVERAGE  SALARY  FOR  EACH  YEAR OF TOTAL CREDITABLE SERVICES FOR WHICH HE OR SHE IS OTHERWISE ENTITLED BUT NOT EXCEEDING IN THE AGGREGATE ONE-HALF OF HIS OR HER FINAL AVERAGE SALARY.
+  (I)  UPON  COMPLETION OF TWENTY YEARS OF SUCH SERVICE AND UPON RETIRE- MENT, EACH SUCH MEMBER SHALL RECEIVE A  PENSION  SUFFICIENT  TO  PROVIDE SUCH  MEMBER  WITH  A RETIREMENT ALLOWANCE EQUAL TO ONE-FORTIETH OF SUCH MEMBER'S FINAL AVERAGE SALARY FOR EACH YEAR OF TOTAL CREDITABLE SERVICES FOR WHICH SUCH MEMBER IS OTHERWISE ENTITLED BUT  NOT  EXCEEDING  IN  THE AGGREGATE ONE-HALF OF SUCH MEMBER'S FINAL AVERAGE SALARY.
-  (II) UPON ATTAINMENT OF AGE  SIXTY-TWO  AND  UPON  RETIREMENT  WITHOUT COMPLETION  OF  TWENTY  YEARS  OF  SUCH  SERVICE, EACH SUCH MEMBER SHALL RECEIVE A PENSION SUFFICIENT TO PROVIDE HIM OR  HER  WITH  A  RETIREMENT ALLOWANCE  EQUAL  TO ONE-FORTIETH OF HIS OR HER FINAL AVERAGE SALARY FOR EACH YEAR OF CREDITABLE SERVICE.
-EVERY SUCH MEMBER SHALL ALSO  BE  ENTI- TLED TO AN ADDITIONAL PENSION EQUAL TO THE PENSION FOR ANY OTHER CREDIT- ABLE  SERVICE  RENDERED AS OTHERWISE PROVIDED FOR IN THIS CHAPTER.
-THIS LATTER PENSION SHALL NOT INCREASE THE TOTAL ALLOWANCE TO MORE THAN  ONE- HALF OF HIS OR HER FINAL AVERAGE SALARY.
+  (II)  UPON  ATTAINMENT  OF  AGE  SIXTY-TWO AND UPON RETIREMENT WITHOUT COMPLETION OF TWENTY YEARS OF  SUCH  SERVICE,  EACH  SUCH  MEMBER  SHALL RECEIVE  A  PENSION  SUFFICIENT TO PROVIDE SUCH MEMBER WITH A RETIREMENT ALLOWANCE EQUAL TO ONE-FORTIETH OF SUCH MEMBER'S  FINAL  AVERAGE  SALARY FOR  EACH  YEAR  OF  CREDITABLE SERVICE.
+EVERY SUCH MEMBER SHALL ALSO BE ENTITLED TO AN ADDITIONAL PENSION EQUAL TO THE  PENSION  FOR  ANY  OTHER CREDITABLE  SERVICE  RENDERED AS OTHERWISE PROVIDED FOR IN THIS CHAPTER.
+ THIS LATTER PENSION SHALL NOT INCREASE THE TOTAL ALLOWANCE TO MORE  THAN ONE-HALF OF SUCH MEMBER'S FINAL AVERAGE SALARY.
   (D)  THE  INCREASED  PENSIONS  TO  SUCH  MEMBERS,  AS PROVIDED BY THIS SECTION, SHALL BE PAID FROM ADDITIONAL CONTRIBUTIONS MADE BY THE PARTIC- IPATING EMPLOYER ON ACCOUNT OF SUCH MEMBERS.
 THE ACTUARY OF THE  RETIRE-